All Episodes

 And that's exactly what he's done here with this filing.

-It was it was by design, I think, methodically by the Clinton campaign world, we'll cut a check and we'll move on.
+No, it was by design, I think, methodically by Clinton campaign world.

-But I don't think they counted on John Durham to be like, you guys launched an entire campaign through five separate individuals coming in and pleading in a federal indictment that this was all an attorney client work product relationship in Fusion GPS was not doing opposition research.
+But I don't think they counted on John Durham to be like, you guys launched an entire campaign through five separate individuals coming in and pleading in a federal indictment that this was all an attorney-client work product relationship.

-But you, the Clinton campaign, who were the bank, who hired Fusion GPS and Christopher Steele, said in a federal election case, where they copped to breaking campaign finance law that Fusion GPS was hired to do opposition research.
+But you, the Clinton campaign, who were the bank, who hired Fusion GPS and Christopher Steele said in a federal election case where they copped to breaking campaign finance law, that Fusion GPS was hired to do opposition research.

 So once again, which one is it?

-It doesn't matter to John Durham because the judge is going to look at it and say, you, Sussman and Clinton World have no credibility.
+It doesn't matter to John Durham because the judge is going to look at it and say, you, Sussman and Clinton have no credibility.

-All this information's coming.
+All this information is coming.

 And that's where I think it's gone.

-And so, you know, continuing on with Durham, the judge seems to have made some a series of rulings on some of the motions that were submitted, including this one of kind of reviewing the documents in camera.
+And so, you know, continuing on with Durham, the judge seems to have made a series of rulings on some of the motions that were submitted, including this one of kind of reviewing the documents in camera.

-And where we discussed that a little bit recently.
+Remember, we discussed that a little bit recently.

-Yeah, so the judge is making, as we've been going along the way, he's making some rulings and holding off on others.
+So the judge is making, as we've been going along the way, he's making some rulings and holding off on others.

 This one's kind of important.